 --lock-key my-key-name

 Unlocking a snapshot requires proving that you can sign a challenge by using the same key that locked the snapshot.
-You can do this by using either of the following methods.

 Run the qq snapshot_unlock_snapshot command and specify the snapshot ID and the path to the private key file.
 For example: